Ganesh0181/Ganesh-Tech-News/README.md

 cd backend
 npm install
 ```
-Create a `.env` file in the root of the project (Ganesh-Tech-News/) with your News API key:
+Create a `.env` file in the root of the project (Ganesh-Tech-News/) with your News API key and MongoDB connection string:
 ```
 NEWS_API_KEY=your_api_key_here
 PORT=5000
+MONGODB_URI=your_mongodb_connection_string_here
 ```
 You can get a free API key from [NewsAPI.org](https://newsapi.org/).